 Because glaucoma generally develops slowly, patients may not notice its onset.
 Sometimes glare from bright lights or dulled colors in everyday life are clues that something might be wrong.
 Other times, it’s too late because the glaucoma has advanced too rapidly.

 Glaucoma can result from other conditions or disorders:

 - Steroid use (usually as an immunosuppressant medication)

 - Radiation treatment (usually for cancer)

-These cloudy spots in the lens, also called “opacities,” will continue to clump together to further impair your vision.
-In the same way that rubbing grease on a window reduces the clearness and clarity of seeing what’s on the other side, Glaucoma reduces the lens’ ability to focus light onto the retina at the back of the eye.
+These cloudy spots in the lens, called “opacities,” continue to clump together to further impair your vision.
+In the same way that rubbing grease on a window reduces how clearly you can see what’s on the other side, glaucoma reduces the lens’ ability to focus light onto the retina at the back of the eye.

 - Visual acuity test

 We cover numerous indicators during our glaucoma exam: